 User stories are usually a few sentences in simple, general and informal language that define the desired outcome of a development stage.

-Stories fit swiftly into Agile frameworks like Scrum and Kanban.
+Stories fit swiftly into Agile methodology frameworks like Scrum and Kanban, and are visualized on Agile task boards.
 In Scrum, we add user stories to sprints and they “burn down” over the duration of the sprint.
 Kanban teams pull user stories into their backlog and drag them through their workflow.
 It’s this work on user stories that help Scrum teams get better at forecasting and sprint planning.
 Which leads to greater agility.
 Thanks to stories, Kanban teams learn how to manage WIP and can further adjust their workflows.

 User stories are also the building blocks of larger agile units like epics and initiatives.
 Epics are large work items that can be broken down into a set of stories.
 Multiple epics make up an initiative.
 These larger structures ensure that the everyday work of the development team contributes to the organizational goals built into epics and initiatives.